aster-hu/blog/_posts/2020-06-08-hosting jekyll on Github.md

 git commit --allow-empty -m "Trigger rebuild"
 ```

 Tadaa!
 Now the site is finally on live!
-I might grab some ice-cream for celebration :icecream:!
+I might grab some ice-cream for celebration :icecream: !
 Anyways, whenever there's a change on local, run the following code to push update to Github.

 ```